Equivariant $H\underline{\mathbb{F}}_p$-modules are wild: Derived representation type

 Much like wild representation type, the definition of derived wild implies it is hopeless to classify all indecomposable perfect complexes.
 For a non-example, we refer to the classification of $\mathcal{D}^{\perf}(\cohmu_{\F_2}(C_2))$ from \cite{DHM}.
 Although the cohomological Mackey algebra is not derived finite, we can describe all indecomposable perfect complexes in a meaningful way.

 \begin{example} It was shown in \cite[Theorem~4.5]{DHM} and \cite[Corollary~4.6]{DHM} that the perfect derived category of $\cohmu_{\F_2}(C_2)$ has three families of isomorphism classes of indecomposables called $A_m$, $B_r$, and $H(n)$ for $m,r \geq 0$ and $n \in \Z$.
-Thus we should expect $\cohmu_{\F_2}(C_2)$ to not be derived wild.
+This classification can be used to show $\cohmu_{\F_2}(C_2)$ is not derived wild.
 If we replace $\F_2$ with an infinite field $k$ of characteristic $2$, then $\cohmu_k(C_2)$ is derived discrete, and thus not derived wild.
 We return to this example in \cref{ex:C2_gentle_homotopy_strings}. \end{example}

 Our main objective will be to show the cohomological Mackey algebra over an arbitrary field is derived wild in a number of cases.
 Our arguments will make use of the fact that algebras inherit derived wildness from idempotent subalgebras.